 Group Class Information

-All of BDASL'S dance classes are adult group lessons and are taught in monthly sessions.
-Classes usually commence the first week of each month, with registration due a minimum of 24 hours before the first class.
+All of BDASL'S dance classes are group lessons and are taught in monthly or 6-week sessions.
+Registration and payment for the full session is due a minimum of 24 hours before the first class.
+We are unable to accept partial payments.

 IMPORTANT: Prior to attending their first class, new dancers need to fill out the